Cutting-edge software that is revolutionising the world of asset-tracing

 How GreyList works

 There are more than 200,000 financial institutions in the global banking system, every one of them a potential hiding place for black money.
 Searching for stolen funds is a long and unpredictable process.
 The task is made even more difficult because criminals can hide behind the shield of banking secrecy and data protection laws.
 Clients provide us with the email addresses of a person of interest.
 We evaluate the quality of the information we have been provided with.
-Then, In just six weeks, we test these addresses for communication with every bank in the world.
+Then, In just four weeks, we test these addresses for communication with every bank in the world.
 At the end of the process the client receives a list of banks in which there is a very high probability of an active banking relationship.